-Dayle Seidenspinner-Núñez, Associate Dean, College of Arts and Letters, and Professor of Spanish Language and Literature
+Dayle Seidenspinner-Núñez, Associate Dean, College of Arts and Letters, Professor of Spanish Language and Literature, and Fellow in the Nanovic Institute for European Studies.

-Alain P. Toumayan, Professor of French Language and Literature and Fellow in the Nanovic Institute for European Studies
+Alain P. Toumayan, Director of Graduate Studies, Professor of French Language and Literature and Fellow in the Nanovic Institute for European Studies